How Much Do Grubhub Drivers Make? Is It Worth Your Time?

 Grubhub was founded in Chicago in 2004.
 It was originally supposed to be a digital alternative to paper menus that restaurants would send to people’s houses.
 Another company called Seamless was founded in 1999 in New York as a way for companies to order food from restaurants and caterers.

 In 2013, Seamless and Grubhub merged.
 A year later, the Grubhub that we all know today started offering delivery from restaurants that didn’t offer the service.
-In 2020, Grubhub’s revenue and active users both grew 39%.
-Now, people can order delivery from more than 300,000 restaurants with their phones.
+In 2021, Grubhub’s revenue grew 16%, and it had 33.8 million people using the app at least once a month.
+Now, people can order delivery from more than 320,000 restaurants with their phones.

 How Does Being a Grubhub Driver Work?